RWTH-EBC/uesgraphs/README.md

 This  work  was  supported  by  the  Helmholtz  Association  under  the  Joint  Initiative  “Energy System 2050 – A Contribution of the Research Field Energy”.

-Parts of uesgraphs have been developed within public funded projects and with financial support by BMWK (German Federal Ministry for Economic Affairs and Climate Action).
+Parts of UESgraphs have been developed within public funded projects and with financial support by BMWK (German Federal Ministry for Economic Affairs and Climate Action).

 <img src="https://www.innovation-beratung-foerderung.de/INNO/Redaktion/DE/Bilder/Titelbilder/titel_foerderlogo_bmwi.jpg?__blob=normal" width="200">